ANU-HPC/aiwc-for-the-masses/paper/paper.md

 ---
 title: "AIWC for the masses"
-subtitle: "Supporting Architecture-Independent Workload Characterization on OpenMP, OpenACC, Cuda and OpenCL"
+subtitle: "Supporting HPC Architecture-Independent Workload Characterization on OpenMP, OpenACC, Cuda and OpenCL"
 abstract: "